 To reiterate, this is the way I do it.
-There is nothing to say that any other way is wrong or mine is correct.
-But after 35 years of reloading, this procedure has, time after time, proven to me that it suits my shooting style and achieves my expectations.
+There is nothing to say that any other way is right or wrong.
+Or that my thoughts are correct.
+However, after 40 years of reloading, this procedure has consistently proven to me, time after time, that it suits my shooting style and meets my expectations.

 Click Here For the Ten Commandments of Handloading